MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/room.md

   `this.tags`

-This is a comma-separated list of keywords or phrases assigned to a Room that allows that Room, and others with shared tags, to be affected by [[Events|Data-Structure:-Event]].
+This is a comma-separated list of keywords or phrases assigned to a Room that allows that Room, and others with shared tags, to be affected by [Events](event.md).
 There are no rules for how tags must be named, and there is no theoretical limit on the number of tags a single Room can have.
 Some tags have predefined behavior.
 Here, each predefined tag will be listed, and their behavior will be detailed.

 * `soundproof`
-    * All dialog spoken inside the Room will not be narrated in adjacent Rooms, even if it is shouted or if Players in adjacent Rooms have the `acute hearing` [[attribute|Data-Structure:-Status#Attributes]].
+    * All dialog spoken inside the Room will not be narrated in adjacent Rooms, even if it is shouted or if Players in adjacent Rooms have the `acute hearing` [attribute](status.md#Attributes).
     * Players in the Room will not hear dialog from adjacent Rooms, regardless of the same circumstances.
 * `audio surveilled`
     * All non-Whispered dialog sent to the Room will be narrated in all Rooms with the `audio monitoring` tag with an